 Alpha-1 Antitrypsin Deficiency-associated Liver Disease

-Alpha-1 antitrypsin deficiency (A1AT) deficiency is an inherited disorder that can cause liver disease in children and adults, leading to complications such as fatigue, jaundice or unintended weight loss.
+Alpha-1 antitrypsin (A1AT) deficiency is an inherited disorder that can cause liver disease in children and adults, leading to complications such as fatigue, jaundice or unintended weight loss.
 Patients with A1AT deficiency are also at risk of serious or life-threatening conditions such as cirrhosis, liver failure and hepatocellular carcinoma, and may develop lung disease.
 There are currently no approved therapies specifically designed to treat the liver manifestations of this condition.

 The disorder is caused by mutations in a gene called SERPINA1.
 This gene provides instructions for making a protein called A1AT, which normally protects the body from an enzyme called neutrophil elastase.
 This enzyme is released from white blood cells to fight infection, but it can attack normal tissues if not tightly controlled by A1AT.
 Mutations in the SERPINA1 gene can result in a deficiency, or shortage, of functional A1AT and an abnormal form of the protein that cannot control neutrophil elastase.
 Uncontrolled neutrophil elastase can destroy alveoli (small air sacs in the lungs) and cause lung disease.
 In the liver, the accumulation of abnormal A1AT can trigger an injury cascade, which can lead to liver injury.